 The operator writes a report and sends it to the doctor who requested the gastroscopy.
 The result from any sample (biopsy) may take a few days, which can delay the report being sent.
 The operator may also tell you what he/she saw before you leave.
 However, if you have had a sedative you may not remember afterwards what you were told.
 Therefore, you may wish to have a relative or close friend with you who may be able to remember what was said.

 Gastroscopy is a good test for seeing abnormalities in the upper gut.
 However, it is not foolproof.
 For example, gastroscopy may not detect a small number of cases of early ulcers or early cancer.
 Sometimes a repeat gastroscopy may be advised if symptoms persist or become worse, even if a previous gastroscopy was reported as normal.

 Are there any side-effects or complications from having a gastroscopy?

 Most gastroscopies are done without any problem.
 Some people have a mildly sore throat for a day or so afterwards.
 You may feel tired or sleepy for several hours if you have a sedative.
 There is a slightly increased risk of developing a chest infection or pneumonia following a gastroscopy.

 Occasionally, the endoscope causes some damage to the gut.
 This may cause bleeding, infection and (rarely) a hole (perforation).
 If any of the following occur within 48 hours after a gastroscopy, consult a doctor immediately:

 - Tummy (abdominal) pain.
-(In particular, if it becomes gradually worse, and is different or more intense to any 'usual' indigestion pains or heartburn that you may have.)
+(In particular, if it becomes gradually worse, and is different from or more intense than any 'usual' indigestion pains or heartburn that you may have.)

 - Raised temperature (fever).